Killing of Tyre Nichols: Traffic stop and death

 Nichols was two minutes away from his home when he was stopped by MPD at 8:24 p.m. on January 7, 2023.
 Officers Haley, Martin, and Preston Hemphill conducted the initial stop of Nichols at the intersection of both East Raines Road and Ross Road near the Autumn Ridge neighborhood, with police vehicles surrounding his car on three sides.
 The body-worn camera footage released by the City of Memphis on January 27, does not "show any activity earlier than an officer responding to a stop in progress..."

 Haley and Martin were at the traffic stop when Hemphill arrived at 8:24 p.m.
 By 8:25 p.m., Haley pulled Nichols out of his car as Nichols said: "I didn't do anything."
 An officer shouted: "Get on the fuckin' ground" and moments later an officer shouted "I'm gonna tase your ass."
 Officers pushed Nichols to the ground.
-At about 8:25:45 p.m., Nichols was lying on his side in the road – an officer had Nichols' left hand, a second officer had Nichols' right hand, a third officer held a taser against Nichols' left leg while also using his right hand to hold Nichols to the ground.
+At about 8:25:45 p.m., Nichols was lying on his side in the road – an officer had Nichols's left hand, a second officer had Nichols's right hand, a third officer held a taser against Nichols's left leg while also using his right hand to hold Nichols to the ground.
 From the moment that Nichols was pulled from the car, to being held on the ground, officers simultaneously yelled numerous commands, threats, expletives, and made "assaultive comments" at him.
 While being held on the ground an officer continued to yell for Nichols to lie down.
 Nichols responded "I am on the ground".
-An officer yelled back "Lay (sic) on your stomach".
+An officer yelled back "Lay on your stomach".
 Moments later, Haley deployed pepper spray against Nichols, which hit several of the other officers.
 Nichols broke free and began to run.
-Hemphill, against regulations, deployed his taser at Nichols.
+Hemphill deployed his taser at Nichols.
 At 8:26 p.m., Nichols began running south on Ross Road, as he was pursued by at least two officers.
 Two more police units arrived at the scene around 8:29 p.m.
 Footage showed that one officer who remained at the area of the traffic stop said, "I hope they stomp his ass".